nogibjj/Week_10_DataEngineering_Ayush/README.md

 All the queries are automatically ``logged`` in the ``query_logs`` file.

-The repo has been created from [Week-5 Mini-Project](https://github.com/nogibjj/IDS-706_rg361_week-5) and modified as per requirements.

-Created on on 05-Nov-2023

 ## Overview

 The repository has the ``main.py`` file which makes use of the files in the mylib folder to perform data processing operations using PySpark.
 The main.py file can be interacted via ``CLI`` (Command Line Interface) by the user.